AustrianToast/update/README.md

 --help         displays this message
 --preview      shows a preview of which pkg's will be updates --version      prints out the version number
---backup       just does the before backup without updating
+--backup       just does the pre-backup without updating
 ```

 ## Contributing